compatibl/practical-machine-learning/README.md

 # Agenda

-We will focus on two concepts in machine learning that hold great promise for quant finance: regression models on Day 1, and generative models on Day 2.
+We will focus on two concepts in machine learning that hold great promise for quant finance:

+- Regression models on Day 1
+- Generative models on Day 2

 Each day, we will discuss theory during the first hour, and then use what we learned to solve practical quant finance problems during the second hour.